 UK high street flagging as retailers increasingly turn to CVAs

-New figures from the British Retail Consortium (BRC) show UK high street and wider retail performance declining sharply in 2016/2017.
+New figures from the British Retail Consortium (BRC) show the UK high street and wider retail performance declining sharply in 2016/2017.

 This has been borne out in the high number of companies entering administration or seeking creditors voluntary arrangements (CVAs) within the last 12 months.